AmitDasRup123/OffensiveLang/README.md

 Contact Information: azd0123@auburn.edu
 ---

-This README provides an overview of the HateSpeechCorpus, including its source, length, annotators, keywords used for generation, and citation details.
+This README provides an overview of the OffenSiveLang, including its source, length, annotators, keywords used for generation, and citation details.
 The dataset is a valuable resource for advancing the field of hate speech detection.